Book Review: Prince And The Parade & Sign ‘O’ The Times Studio Sessions by Duane Tudahl

 I asked why, and without hesitation she offered: ‘He respected and promoted women’.
 It struck me initially as a weird reason but upon further reflection seemed spot-on.

+He wrote many songs from a female perspective in the early ’80s, many of which have never seen the light of day.
 Then there was Vanity/Apollonia 6 – dubious acts for some, but without too much moral adjustment you could interpret them as ‘women reclaiming their right to enjoy sex’.

 Then there were Prince’s striking collaborations with a variety of strong, independent characters: Ingrid Chavez, Sheila E, Sheena Easton, Dale Bozzio, Mavis Staples, Cat Glover, Elisa Fiorillo, Bonnie Raitt, Nona Hendryx, Wendy & Lisa, Susan Rogers and Peggy McCreary.